Manufacturers of

 Township of Lake View

-The General Office was located at
+Their general office was located at

 1801 W Diversey Parkway

-1891 invoice - part of my collection
+(1891 invoice - part of my collection)

-images from Internet Archive
+ebook - Internet Archive

 plant #1